-Taubman College Fellowships for Urban Planning
+Taubman College Fellowships for Urban and Regional Planning

-Established in 1997 with a generous gift from Thomas Brademas, who obtained his Master of Urban Planning degree from the University of Michigan in 1955, the Brademas Fellowship is designated to provide financial support for urban planning students working in community-based organizations to strengthen low-income neighborhoods.
+Established in 1997 with a generous gift from Thomas Brademas, who obtained his Master of Urban and Regional Planning degree from the University of Michigan in 1955, the Brademas Fellowship is designated to provide financial support for urban and regional planning students working in community-based organizations to strengthen low-income neighborhoods.
 The Joseph and Nancy Keithley Summer Fellowship program, made possible by the generosity of Joseph (M.B.A.
 '76) and Nancy Keithley provides funding up to $7,500 for summer employment at LAND studio in Cleveland, Ohio.

 The Brademas Fellowship was established in 1997 with a generous gift from Thomas Brademas, who obtained his Master of Urban Planning degree from the University of Michigan in 1955.

 While at the University of Michigan, Brademas had an internship with the City of Detroit that had a profound impact on him.
 In 1958 he went on to found the firm City Planning Associates in Mishawaka, Indiana.
 He had many stories from his work on recovery from the devastation of the 1964 Alaska earthquake and tidal wave and from the many affordable housing projects that he undertook.
 Brademas was deeply committed to community service to in improving the lives of the people who have the least.
-This fellowship is designated to provide financial support for urban planning students working in community-based organizations to strengthen low-income neighborhoods.
+This fellowship is designated to provide financial support for urban and regional planning students working in community-based organizations to strengthen low-income neighborhoods.

 The fellowship award is made on the basis of the applicant's academic and professional record (resume) and their passion for working in non-profit organizations in the city of Detroit.
 Applications will be available in the beginning of March and applicants will be notified of their status by the end of the semester.

 Past Community Development Organizations that have hosted Brademas Fellowships:

 - Focus: HOPE